 Location: Online (weekly video meet-up Thursdays 7:30-9:30pm EST)

 Fee: $550 (usually $625)

 A writing sample is not required (but welcome) for this class.
 Please fill out an application with your contact info.

-Through group discussion of student work, plus that of published authors, writers in this workshop will examine the art and craft of fiction.
+Through group discussion of student work, plus that of published authors, writers in this workshop will examine the art and craft of both fiction and creative nonfiction.
 The focus will be on learning to understand and use a full range of literary techniques in order to tell a truly compelling story.

-This workshop is open to writers of color working on fiction (short stories and novels) and writers of all levels of skill and experience are welcome to join.
+This workshop is open to writers of color working on fiction (short stories and novels) and creative nonfiction (memoir, personal essays or in-depth journalism) and writers of all levels of skill and experience are welcome to join.